 For more reflection on the centrality of 1 Timothy for articulating a sacramentalist approach to honoring the distinction of male and female, within the context of a local church, please explore the “women in ministry” blog series, linked here.

-1. The head covering issue is troubling for many as well, as most American Christian women, aside from certain traditions like the Mennonites, do not use head coverings.
+1. For an in-depth look at 1 Corinthians 11:2-16 concerning head coverings, please consult the Veracity blog post series beginning here.
+The head covering issue is troubling for many as well, as most American Christian women, aside from certain traditions like the Mennonites, do not use head coverings.
 But the whole topic of head coverings is fascinating, that deserves separate attention.
 I urge readers to get a copy of Michael Heiser’s Angels, to dig into the nitty gritty of what is going on with head coverings, in a way that will probably surprise you.
 I reviewed Angels in 2020, and wrote about it here.
 ALSO: in this blog post, I am mainly quoting from the ESV translation of the Bible. ↩

 2. Please note that Galatians 3:28 is getting abused more and more in the current Western culture climate.
 To learn about this, see this blog post from 2020. ↩

 3. 1 Timothy 2:12 is probably one of, if not the most, controversial verses in the New Testament today.
 I address the central concerns in other blog posts (#1, #2, #3).
 But in this blog post, only the women being “quiet” part is being addressed. ↩